vocalpy/vak/doc/get_started/autoannotate.md

 with training times ranging from a couple hours to overnight.
 :::

-To train a neural network, you simply run:
+To train a neural network, you run this command in the shell:

 ```shell
 vak train gy6o6_train.toml